Asia stocks rise on earnings hopes; keep wary eye on Mideast tensions

 Israel's shekel weakened beyond 4-to-the-dollar for the first time since 2015 on Monday, as it bears some of the brunt of worry and uncertainty about the Gaza situation.

-A slowdown in New Zealand inflation to a two-year low dented bets on any further interest rate hikes and the kiwi, which slipped 0.4 per cent to $0.5906.
+A slowdown in New Zealand inflation to a two-year low dented bets on any further interest rate hikes and the kiwi, which extended earlier losses to be down 0.54 per cent at $0.5906.

 China's property sector, meanwhile, edged toward deeper trouble with Tuesday marking the end of a 30-day grace period on a late payment from developer Country Garden.
 If investors don't receive the coupon payment, all of Country Garden's offshore debts will be deemed in default.